sharife/golden-thread/site/content/productions/at-the-periphery.md

   relevant.

-  Translated from Turkish by Evren Odcikin, this production marks both At the Periphery's US premiere as well as the first co-production between Golden Thread Productions and [Crowded Fire Theater](http://crowdedfire.org).
+  Translated from Turkish by Evren Odcikin, this production marks both On the Periphery's US premiere as well as the first co-production between Golden Thread Productions and [Crowded Fire Theater](http://crowdedfire.org).
 For more information about the history between these two companies, click